Meet the Makers

 Papercutting and Papercraft

 Victoria is emerging as a professional artist and artisan crafter with her extraordinary layered papercut artworks and precision hand-cut designs.
-Working from her home studio near Norwich, she creates intricate pieces entirely by hand — each cut
+Working from her home studio near Norwich, she creates intricate pieces entirely by hand — each cut made using a surgical-grade scalpel and crafted with patience, precision, and a deep respect for this traditional process and ancient oriental craft.

 Sharon Stone